lanmaster/ping-component-demo/README.md

 # Skeleton Starter for Vaadin
 # + Ping Component to fast detect dead sessions

+Just start app as described in original readme.
+Open some tabs in some browsers with address http://localhost:8080, then close that tabs and look at the console.

+# Previous readme:

 This project can be used as a starting point to create your own Vaadin application.
 It has the necessary dependencies and files to help you get started.